rxt1077/wspr_spread/README.md

 This repository contains a Python program for calculating Doppler spread from WSPR data as well as a patch, spread.patch, for wsprd that does the same.
 You can find more information in [this article](https://using.tech/posts/wspr-spread/).
 It also contains a patch, nodrift.patch, to keep wsprd from performing a frequency drift search.
+There's also overshoot.patch which fixes an issue with accounting for overshoot in the calculation of Doppler spread in FST4.
-Finally a third patch, all.patch, adds both features to wsprd.
+Finally the last patch, all.patch, applies all these patches to wsprd.

 ## Building wsjtx with this patch